odoomrp/odoomrp-wip/product_expiry_ext/README.rst

-This module provide color lines in list of production lots and quants based on lots expiration dates:
+This module provides color lines in list of production lots and quants based on lots expiration dates:

 * Normal : Green color
 * In alert : Blue color